lars-t-hansen/flatjs/SPEC.md

 ### Translation

-Suppose A is some type.
+Suppose A is some non-array type.

 * A.Array.at(ptr, i) reads the ith element of an array of A whose base address is ptr.
 Not bounds checked.
 If the base